eZmaxinc/eZmax-SDK-go/docs/EzsignsignerResponseCompoundContact.md

 NewEzsignsignerResponseCompoundContactWithDefaults instantiates a new EzsignsignerResponseCompoundContact object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPkiContactID

+`func (o *EzsignsignerResponseCompoundContact) GetPkiContactID() int32`

+GetPkiContactID returns the PkiContactID field if non-nil, zero value otherwise.

+### GetPkiContactIDOk

+`func (o *EzsignsignerResponseCompoundContact) GetPkiContactIDOk() (*int32, bool)`

+GetPkiContactIDOk returns a tuple with the PkiContactID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPkiContactID

+`func (o *EzsignsignerResponseCompoundContact) SetPkiContactID(v int32)`

+SetPkiContactID sets PkiContactID field to given value.

 ### GetSContactFirstname